Wellington

 23 Marion Street, Te Aro

-Webb's Art Department is proud to announce the upcoming No Place Like Home live auction.
+Webb's Art Department presents No Place Like Home live auction.
 This catalogue brings together a curated selection of artworks that speak to our sense of place, moving beyond what makes a dwelling not just a house, but a home.

-This auction will present a bespoke selection of art and design that conjures up homely themes through everyday objects that shape our identity, create memories, and connect us to a place.
+This auction presents a bespoke selection of art and design that conjures up homely themes through everyday objects that shape our identity, create memories, and connect us to a place.

-To date, the catalogue includes playful and unique pieces by acclaimed artists such as: Rita Angus, Len Castle, Martin Creed, Dick Frizzell, Bill Hammond, Doris Lusk, John Pule, Terry Stringer and many more.
+The catalogue includes playful and unique pieces by acclaimed artists such as: Rita Angus, Len Castle, Martin Creed, Dick Frizzell, Bill Hammond, John Pule, Terry Stringer, Damian Hirst and many more.

 The works will be on view in Auckland from 6—10 May.
 They will then head down to our Wellington Gallery where they will be on display from 14—18 May, followed by the live auction on Monday 19 May, 6.30pm.